-We are living longer, Australia now has a trillion dollar national debt and there are the Baby Boomers lining up for age care.
+We are living longer; Australia now has a substantial national debt (soon to be one trillion) and there are the Baby Boomers lining up for age care.
 We cannot expect future generations to carry all the load.
 As the end of the financial year approaches, now is an ideal time to think about ways that you can grow your Superannuation.
-Here are some strategies you can consider that will assist you in streamlining your finances whilst also seeking some generous tax breaks.
+Here are some strategies you can consider that will assist you in streamlining your finances whilst also providing some generous tax breaks.